Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Handheld.md

 | timestamp | float64      | The timestamp of the point.                                                             |
 | ring      | uint8 array  | The index of the laser diode which captured the point, 0 to 31.                         |

+The feame ID of the LiDAR measurements is `PandarXT-32`.

 #### /alphasense/cam0/image_raw
 The camera topics of type [`sensor_msgs/Image`](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html) provide the image data for the sensors at 10Hz.
 The image dimensions are `720x540`.
 The topics and frames are as follows: